Multiple Areas

 2. Cascading resolution model domains

 You can run multiple catchments in a single setup.
-In upcoming versions of the model, simulation automization will be possible, for setups such as calibration or rapid assessment.
+In upcoming versions of the model, simulation automation will be possible, for setups such as calibration or rapid assessment.

-The second use-case for this feature occurs in case of large simulation areas.
-Simulating large catchments can increase computation time for unneccesary detail over a large area.
-As a solution, one might set up a course-scale simulation for the larger area (e.g. catchment).
+The second use-case for this feature occurs in the case of large simulation areas.
+Simulating large catchments can increase computation time for unnecessary detail over a large area.
+As a solution, one might set up a coarse-scale simulation for the larger area (e.g. catchment).
 This predicts hydrology and channel discharge.
 A second simulation area can then be set up with a discharge boundary condition that depends on the output of the catchment simulation.